eigenholser/bdev-ctrl/README.md

 This will create the mapped device ``/dev/mapper/bd-0_crypt``.
 At this point, you must decide whether or not to create a partition or use the entire device.
-For this purpose, it is fine to dedicate the entire device. ``bdev-ctrl`` will look for ``/dev/mapper/bd-0_crypt1`` also so you may create a single partition spanning the entire device.
+For this purpose, it is fine to dedicate the entire device. ``bdev-ctrl`` will look for ``/dev/mapper/bd-0_crypt1`` also and use that if present.
+You may create a single partition spanning the entire device.
 If you create multiple partitions, only the first will be used.

 Here is how to create the partition: